Graduate Program Application Process

 Urban Planning and Policy Development Master’s Program (MCRP and MCRS)

-- Students NOT Seeking Merit / Academic-Based Funding Awards – If you are not seeking this funding, the final deadline is May 1st for Fall admission.
+• Students NOT Seeking Merit / Academic-Based Funding Awards – If you are not seeking this funding, the final deadline for Fall admission is May 1st for INTERNATIONAL students and August 1st for DOMESTIC students only.

 This program also offers spring term (mid-year) admission, with a November 1 application deadline.
 However, merit-based funding opportunities are NOT available.